sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 an input _x_ such that **GUARANTEE(**_p(x)_**)** does not hold.

 This is a perfectly reasonable definition.
-If you can violate a guarantee, it seems like you have a bug!
+If you can violate a guarantee, it seems like you have a bug.

 But deep down in our hearts, there is _secretly_ a stronger notion of correctness that we'd like the verification tool to respect.
 In particular, it